Treasure Island: Plot summary

-Background

-Stevenson conceived the idea for the novel based on a map of an imaginary, romantic island which he drew with his stepson Lloyd Osbourne, during a holiday in Braemar, Scotland in the summer of 1881.
+Inspiration

+Treasure Island was written by Stevenson after returning from his first trip to America, where he was married.
+Still a relatively unknown author, inspiration came to him in summer of 1881 in Braemar, Scotland, when bad weather kept the family inside.
+To amuse his 12-year old stepson Lloyd Osbourne, he used the idea of a secret map as the basis of a story about hidden treasure.

 He had clearly started work by 25 August, writing to a friend, "If this don't fetch the kids, why, they have gone rotten since my day.
 Will you be surprised to learn that it is about Buccaneers, that it begins in the Admiral Benbow public house on the Devon coast, that it's all about a map and a treasure and a mutiny and a derelict ship...
-It's quite silly and horrid fun – and what I want is the best book about Buccaneers that can be had".
+It's quite silly and horrid fun – and what I want is the best book about Buccaneers that can be had."

-Stevenson originally gave the book the title The Sea Cook, or Treasure Island.
+Stevenson originally gave the book the title The Sea Cook.
 One month after conceiving of the book, chapters began to appear in the pages of the Young Folks magazine.
-After completing fifteen or nineteen chapters rapidly, Stevenson was interrupted by illness; he left Scotland and continued working on the first draft near London, where he and his father discussed points of the tale, and his father suggested elements that he included.
-The novel eventually ran in seventeen weekly instalments from October 1, 1881, to January 28, 1882.
+After completing several chapters rapidly, Stevenson was interrupted by illness.
+He left Scotland and continued working on the first draft near London, where he and his father discussed points of the tale, and his father suggested elements that he included.
+The novel eventually ran in seventeen weekly instalments from 1 October 1881 to 28 January 1882.
 The book was later republished as the novel Treasure Island and proved to be Stevenson's first financial and critical success.
-The Liberal politician William Ewart Gladstone, who served four terms as British Prime Minister between 1868 and 1894, was one of the book's biggest fans.
-It was said that he stayed up all night to read it!